 Qatar Airways miles expire after three years of inactivity.
 In other words, the 2,500 bonus miles you get as part of the bonus won’t be expiring on you anytime soon.

 For context, here are the usual Qpoints requirements for various status levels, to give you a sense of how far 50 Qpoints will get you:

 As you can see, Silver status ordinarily requires 150 Qpoints, so 50 Qpoints gets you a third of the way there.

 Is this offer worth it?

-While I enjoy flying Qatar Airways, I can’t say that the Privilege Club program is near the top of my list of favorite frequent flyer programs.
-Generally there are better oneworld frequent flyer programs in terms of mileage opportunities and elite perks.
+While I enjoy flying Qatar Airways, historically the Privilege Club program hasn’t been at the top of my list of favorite frequent flyer programs.
+There have been better oneworld frequent flyer programs in terms of mileage opportunities and elite perks.

 That being said:

 - There’s no reason to turn down 2,500 bonus miles, since you never know when they’ll come in handy